Jet132/AI-Engine/README.md

-# AI-Engine
+# JNN
 AI Engine for neural networks with evolutionary training

 there is a java and c# version
-* java fully tested (needs "Apache common math" for CPU and "JCuda" for GPU)
+* java fully tested (needs "Apache common math" for CPU and "JCuda" for Nvidia GPU)
-* C# version in beta because i didn't test it (and is based on a really old Java version of this engine)
+* C# version in beta because i didn't test it (and is based on a really old Java version of this lib)

 # Example
 The Java version has an Example, where the black rectangle needs to eat the green food and avoid the red enemies